CDrosos/TradingSignals/README.md

 3) When Moving Average Crossover Indicator's 50 MA Crossover 200 MA we get a Buy/Sell Signal.
 4) When RSI is below 30 or above 70, Buy/Sell signal.
 5) When RSI is below 30 or above 70 and MACD crossover confirmed, Buy/Sell signal.
 If MACD crossover again, Close order singal.
-6) When close price is above Bolinder Bands upper limit or below Bolinder Bands lower limit, Sell/Buy signal.
+6) When close price is above Bollinger Bands upper limit or below Bollinger Bands lower limit, Sell/Buy signal.

 All those signals are a sum of the strongest signals have shown us on technical analysis..